smartalgorithm/darkjpeg.github.io/NOTES.md

 - MIT License.

 Supported encapsulation methods:
-- auto, which is used by default and suitable for most cases (note: data is encoded with the join method);
+- auto, which is used by default and suitable for most cases (note: data is being encoded with the join method);
 - join, which simply concatenates a container and encrypted data together producing a valid JPEG on the output and giving infinite container capacity among with moderate security;
 - steg, which uses strong steganography algorithms allowing to inject encrypted data directly into JPEG discrete cosine transform coefficients and giving about 20% of the container size capacity and the maximal security level, please note this is the only method to be used in the case of hiding some serious content.